expo/expo/docs/versions/v13.0.0/guides/configuration.md

     -   `bundleIdentifier`

         The bundle identifier for your iOS standalone app.
 You make it up, but it needs to be unique on the App Store.
 See [this StackOverflow question](http://stackoverflow.com/questions/11347470/what-does-bundle-identifier-mean-in-the-ios-project). iOS bundle identifier notation unique name for your app.
-For example, host.exp.exponent, where exp.host is our domain and Exponent is our app.
+For example, host.exp.exponent, where exp.host is our domain and Expo is our app.

     -   `buildNumber`